hanxiaomax/Learncpp_CN/docs/4-11-Chars.md

 COPY

-Best practice
+!!! success "最佳实践"

 	Put stand-alone chars in single quotes (e.g. ‘t’ or ‘\n’, not “t” or “\n”).
 This helps the compiler optimize more effectively.

-What about the other char types, wchar_t, char16_t, and char32_t?
+## What about the other char types, wchar_t, char16_t, and char32_t?

 wchar_t should be avoided in almost all cases (except when interfacing with the Windows API).
 Its size is implementation defined, and is not reliable.
 It has largely been deprecated.

-As an aside…
+!!! cite "题外话"

     The term “deprecated” means “still supported, but no longer recommended for use, because it has been replaced by something better or is no longer considered safe”.

 Much like ASCII maps the integers 0-127 to American English characters, other character encoding standards exist to map integers (of varying sizes) to characters in other languages.
 The most well-known mapping outside of ASCII is the Unicode standard, which maps over 144,000 integers to characters in many different languages.
 Because Unicode contains so many code points, a single Unicode code point needs 32-bits to represent a character (called UTF-32).
 However, Unicode characters can also be encoded using multiple 16-bit or 8-bit characters (called UTF-16 and UTF-8 respectively).